ARIA: form role

 This is a form that collects and saves a user's contact information.

-Important: Use an HTML
+Warning: Use an HTML

 <form> element to contain your form controls, rather than the ARIA

 form role, unless you have a very good reason.
-The HTML

 <form> element is sufficient to tell assistive technologies that there is a form.